Leela Roy

-Leela Roy (2 October 1900 – 11 June 1970) was an Indian woman politician and reformer, and a close associate of Netaji Subhash Chandra Bose.
-She was born in Goalpara, Assam to Girish Chandra Nag, who was a deputy magistrate, and her mother was Kunjalata Nag.
+Leela Roy (2 October 1900 – 11 June 1970) was a prominent Indian freedom fighter and reformer, and a close associate of Netaji Subhas Chandra Bose.
+She was born in Goalpara, Assam, to Girish Chandra Nag, who was a deputy magistrate, and her mother was Kunjalata Nag.
 She was the first female student of Dhaka University.

 Family

-She was born into an upper middle class Bengali Kayastha family in Goalpara district of Bengal Province and educated at the Bethune College in Calcutta, graduating in 1917.
-She stood first among the girls and was awarded the 'Padmabati Gold Medal' along with a cash price of Rs.
+She was born into an upper middle class Bengali Kayastha family in Goalpara district of North-East Frontier and educated at Bethune College in Calcutta, graduating in 1917.
+She stood first among the girls and was awarded the 'Padmabati Gold Medal' along with a cash prize of Rs.
 100 on 2 October 1917 by the department of English.
 Her father was Girischandra Nag.
 He was the tutor of Subhas Chandra Bose.
 She fought with university authorities and became the first woman to be admitted to the University of Dhaka and earned her M.A. degree.
 Co-education was not permitted in Dhaka University.
-The then Vice Chancellor Philip Hartog gave a special permission for her admission.
+The then vice chancellor, Philip Hartog, gave special permission for her admission.